Virtuant/katacoda-scenarios/ansible/02-ansible-first-playbook/step3.md

 visible above.
 Please fix these errors and try again.
 ```

 3\.
-Ansible basically needs to sudo this command!
-However, let's add it to the playbook in such a way that the permission granted, can be reused by other commands.
+Ansible basically needs to `sudo` this command!
+However, let's add it to the playbook in such a way that the permission granted can be reused by other commands.
 You'll do that by adding `become: true` to our playbook, like this:

 <pre class="file" data-filename="playbook.yml" data-target="replace"><blockquote>